editsons/intow/README.md

 # Intow
 Intow is a small console application that is able to send keys to a specified destination window.
 It uses a special technique that allows it to send input to application windows that normally would block virtual inputs.
+Intow stands for "input to window".

 # Features
 - Sending arbitrary many series of keys, so called inputs, in a loop